How to Use Deadlines to Improve Time Management

 If I choose to do this activity, will it bring me closer to accomplishing my goals?

-Using our example, whenever you find yourself free time throughout the week – you should be asking yourself – What can I do right now to get the closet organized by the end of the week?
+Using our example, whenever you find yourself with free time throughout the week – you should be asking yourself – What can I do right now to get the closet organized by the end of the week?

-Because you are on top of your time management – you may even surprise yourself by having put together a list of the exact dimensions of your closet so you can find products that will fit.
+And here’s a bonus – when you are out and about running errands, you will remember your closet organization goal and pick up the bins or organizers that you need.
+Because you are on top of your time management – you may even surprise yourself by compiling a list of the exact dimensions of your closet so you can find products that will fit.

 It is amazing how efficient you become by practicing good time management.